erc6900/modular-account-libs/README.md

 ## Modular Account Libs

-A set of libraries to help build modular smart contract accounts and plugins.
+A set of libraries to help build modular smart contract accounts and modules.

 ## Installation